diem/website/docs/wallet-app/try-local-web-wallet.md

 ### Convert between Libra currencies

+>
+>Note: In a production application, this action will need to be supported by a regulated VASP.
+>

 To convert from one Libra Coin currency to another:

 1. On the home page click 'Transfer'.